Edmund Nelson (American football)

-Edmund Clau-Von Nelson (born April 30, 1960) is a former professional American football defensive lineman in the National Football League (NFL) for seven seasons for the Pittsburgh Steelers and New England Patriots.
+Edmund Clau-Von Nelson (born April 30, 1960) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for seven seasons for the Pittsburgh Steelers and New England Patriots.
+He played college football for the Auburn Tigers.

 Edmund served as the color analyst for Pittsburgh Steelers pre-season games and participated as a co-host to Bob Pompeani in KDKA-TV's regular season pre-game program Steelers Kickoff until retiring in 2015.
 He also owns an insurance agency located in the Pittsburgh area.